Medicaid Agencies → Medicaid Coverage → Attaining Coverage Through a Medicaid State Plan

 Attaining Coverage Through a Medicaid State Plan

-After a state has made the decision to cover the National DPP lifestyle change program in Medicaid, either through legislation or administrative rules, the state will determine how to claim federal Medicaid matching funds for the program.
+After a state has made the decision to cover the National Diabetes Prevention Program (National DPP) lifestyle change program in Medicaid, either through legislation or administrative rules, the state will determine how to claim federal Medicaid matching funds for the program.
 The most common way to claim federal Medicaid matching funds is by including the benefit in the Medicaid State Plan.
 If the policies or processes the state intends to implement for the National DPP lifestyle change program cannot be accomplished through the Medicaid State Plan, the state may choose to use a section 1115 demonstration waiver or another mechanism (see the Medicaid Managed Care Options page for examples of other mechanisms).